DPenner1/Primell/README.md

 The "PL" prefix used everywhere stands for "Primell Language".
 The PLNumber class was adapted from a BigRational class I had previously developed.
 However, it did not support infinity, NaN or negative zero like PLNumber does, so there may be bugs in there.

 On naming, I had originally simply called the language Prime, and that is evident in source code.
-Last minute change to avoid potential rademark issue with HP Prime.
+Last minute change to avoid potential trademark issue with HP Prime.
 Primell was derived as Prime List Language.

 The infinite lists were coded in a hurry.
 There was probably a framework class that could have helped.